FoundationMedicineInc/oracle-sage/README.md

 Accepts `{}` which transforms into **AND** conditions.
 Returns the first item, and the SELECT is ORDERED BY the schema primary key.

+Returns `null` if nothing is found.
+Otherwise returns a result represented in the model.

 ```javascript
 User.findOne({ USERNAME: example, GENDER: 'M'}).then(function(resultModel) {
   var user = resultModel;